cartographer-project/cartographer_ros/docs/source/options.rst

 Configuration Reference
 =======================

-Top-level options of the Cartographer ROS integration:
+Cartographer's ROS integration top-level options, all of which must be specified in the Lua configuration file:

 map_frame
-  The ROS frame id to use for publishing submaps, the parent frame of poses, usually "map".
+  The ROS frame ID to use for publishing submaps, the parent frame of poses, usually "map".

 tracking_frame
-  The ROS frame id of the frame that is tracked by the SLAM algorithm.
-If an IMU is used it should be at its position, although it might be rotated.
-A common choice is "base_link".
+  The ROS frame ID of the frame that is tracked by the SLAM algorithm.
+If an IMU is used, it should be at its position, although it might be rotated.
+A common choice is "imu_link".

 published_frame
-  The ROS frame id to use as the child frame for publishing poses.
+  The ROS frame ID to use as the child frame for publishing poses.
 For example "odom" if an "odom" frame is supplied by a different part of the system.
-In this case the pose of "odom" in the *map_frame* is to be published.
+In this case the pose of "odom" in the *map_frame* will be published.
+Otherwise, setting it to "base_link" is likely appropriate.

 odom_frame
   Only used if *provide_odom_frame* is true.
 The frame between *published_frame*